mendozajy/FinalGroupProject/README.md

 https://github.com/kristinusry/project01

 Topics covered:
+CDC Data
-CDC data - CA number of cases and number of deaths
-NY Times data - SF County number of cases and number of deaths Airbnb data
+  CDC data - CA number of cases and number of deaths NY Times data - SF County number of cases and number of deaths Airbnb data
   Summmarice number of listing
    summarize the number of listings by neighborhood Summarize aver price per room type summarize top 10 neighboord listings

+Kristin covered other topics including heat maps and other graphs